-Most people say they feel an improvement after 2-3 sessions, however for any lasting benefit a series of between 15-30 lessons is recommended.
+Most people say they feel an improvement after 2-3 sessions; however, for any lasting benefit, a series of between 15-30 lessons is recommended.

-It will leave you with a more reliable kinaesthesia so that you begin to move effortlessly and more fluently than you now do.
+First, it will leave you with a more reliable kinaesthesia so that you begin to move effortlessly and more fluently than you now do.
 You gradually stop causing yourself problems you had and couldn’t sort out in any other way.

 First Alexander Technique Lesson

-Going Forward with the Alexander Technique
+As we advance with the Alexander Technique

 Still not convinced?